NYC school calendar update: Monday, Dec. 23 will now be a day off

 New York City’s holiday gift to public school families and educators: Monday, Dec.
 23 will now be a day off.

-The calendar change comes after mounting pressure from school communities warning that a one-day week before winter break would be sparsely attended.
+The shift comes after mounting pressure from school communities warning that a one-day week before winter break would be sparsely attended.
 Brooklyn eighth grader Isaac Regnier last year petitioned the city to strike the day from the calendar, garnering nearly 23,000 signatures.

-When schools were slated to be in session on Monday, Dec.
-23, 2019, a group of teachers petitioned to get it canceled, and ultimately were successful.
+The claim that Isaac prompted the change generated some raised eyebrows, as pushback over a one-day school week before winter break drew similar backlash five years ago.
+A group of teachers in 2019 petitioned to get it canceled and ultimately were successful.
 The teachers behind that effort found old school calendars showing that schools were closed on at least four other occasions when Dec.
 23 fell on a Monday.

 Amy Zimmer is the bureau chief for Chalkbeat New York.
 Contact Amy at azimmer@chalkbeat.org.